techiediaries/electron-mongoose-demo/README.md

 * The Mongoose ODM to interface with a MongoDB database.
 * Angular.js 1.x JavaScript framework for the application code.

-The example demonstrates how to do CRUD (Create-Read-Update-Delete) operations against a MySQL database.
+The example demonstrates how to do CRUD (Create-Read-Update-Delete) operations against a MongoDB database.
 It provides also a simple pagination system to paginate data.